Vanisherzd/Ephemeris-Extension-PoC/Android.md

 ---

 ## Evidence
 The vulnerability has been demonstrated using BladeRF xA4 and gps-sdr-sim to generate and broadcast fake GPS signals, successfully causing Android devices to accept spoofed GPS data and display incorrect location information.
+This includes the misrepresentation of navigation routes in Android Auto.

 ---